The Economics: Simple Payback

 Turn an energy saving into a financial decision with the most-used metric in the industry — and learn where it misleads.

 An energy-saving idea only becomes a decision when someone can see what it costs and what it returns.
-The first tool everyone reaches for is simple payback — the most-used metric in the industry, precisely because it's so easy to grasp.
+The first tool everyone reaches for is simple payback, the most-used metric in the industry, precisely because it is so easy to grasp.
+Knowing both what it does well and where it misleads is what keeps you out of trouble when the numbers get large.

 The formula